Scroll Down for the Market Reports!

 September to October 2018 - Market Stats

 Volumes are naturally a little lower as we head into the fall and winter, but the stats can still tell a story.
 Do you know any people who have made home purchases in the “off” season?
-I do… a lot of them.
+Most of my friends bought in the off-season, myself included.
 We’re looking for trends here… indications that the market is clearly changing and headed in one direction or another.
 Bear in mind that conclusions are more reliable with more data, and when you’re working with less data in the slow season, you’ve got to read between the lines.

 Months of Inventory

 Months of Inventory (MOI)

 Generally speaking, where there is less than 4 months of inventory we’d say that we’re in a “sellers” market… 7 months of inventory is more “balanced”… more than 9 months becomes a “buyers” market.
 It’s like this… the longer it takes to sell your home, the more concessions you’ll probably make to get it sold.
 Taking six months to sell your home isn’t so bad, but taking a year to sell it becomes frustrating.
 You’d probably start thinking about dropping the price, yes?
 When everybody starts doing that at the same time, the market changes.

 We’ve arguably been in a more balanced position after the peak of 2017.
 Looking at the chart to the right, the MOI is creeping up as it does every fall and winter, but the trend doesn’t reveal any dramatic changes just yet.
 A brief panic in the summer, this is a more stable trend.

 Original vs. Sold Price